 She attended Harpeth Academy before transferring to Harpeth Hall School.
 At the latter, Witherspoon was a cheerleader.

-When Witherspoon was just seven years old, she featured in a commercial for a local flower shop, and four years later, she participated in a talent show.
+When Witherspoon was just seven years old, she was featured in a commercial for a local flower shop, and four years later, she participated in a talent show.
 These appearances gave her the courage to pursue a career as a full-time actor.
 Despite being a solid student, she dropped out of Stanford University after a year to pursue a career in acting.
 She had enrolled at the university to pursue English Literature.

 Reese Witherspoon made her cinematic debut in 1991 with ‘The Man in the Moon,’ and critics praised her performance as a rural teenager.
 She starred in the TV-only picture ‘Wildflower’ alongside Diane Keaton the same year and the following year in another TV movie titled Desperate Choices: To Save My Child.

-In the early 1990s, Witherspoon appeared in television shows and films such as Return to Lonesome Drive and Disney projects such as A Far Away Place.
+In the early 1990s, Witherspoon appeared in television shows and films such as Return to Lonesome Dove and Disney projects such as A Far Away Place.
 Her career was upgraded in 1996 when she co-starred in the film ‘Fear’ with Mark Wahlberg.
 Later that year, she collaborated with Brooke Shields in the comedy thriller ‘Freeway.’
 Both films were commercially successful.

-Witherspoon took a break from acting career for a spell but returned in 1998, appearing in three films that year.
+Witherspoon took a break from their acting career for a spell but returned in 1998, appearing in three films that year.
 ‘Pleasantville,’ ‘Twilight,’ and the romantic comedy Overnight Delivery.
 ‘Pleasantville’ was her most successful rollout of the three.
 In the following year, she released Cruel Intentions and the critically praised Election.
 Reese Witherspoon starred in Legally Blonde in 2001.
 The picture proved to be the major break in her career, garnering worldwide fame and critical acclaim.

-Following the triumph of Legally Blonde, she starred in The Importance of Being Earnest, Sweet Home Alabama, and the commercially successful but critically panned sequel Legally Blonde 2: Red White And Blue.
+Following the triumph of Legally Blonde, she starred in The Importance of Being Earnest, Sweet Home Alabama, and the commercially successful but critically panned sequel Legally Blonde 2: Red White, And Blue.